akka/akka/akka-docs/rst/scala/persistence.rst

 persistent actor is started later and begins to write new messages, the corresponding view is updated automatically, by default.

+It is possible to determine if a message was sent from the Journal or from another actor in user-land by calling the ``isPersistent`` method.
+Having that said, very often you don't need this information at all and can simply apply the same logic to both cases (skip the ``if isPersistent`` check).

 Updates
 -------